Another day – another Central American Adventure!

-Today was my second attempt to get a Costarican driver’s license, before the three-month-past-entry-stamp-date deadline rolls around at the end of the month.
+Today was my second attempt to get a Costa Rican driver’s license before the three-month-past-entry-stamp deadline rolls around at the end of the month.
 Again, our Canadian friend Molly offered her guidance and company, and the two of us set off for San José on the 7:50 h bus.
 It costs ¢810 for the one-way trip, which is about $1.60 for the one hour ride on a kind of tired greyhound bus with nice cushy seats.
 This time, I made sure to have every conceivable type of document with me, plus copies thereof.
 The MOPT, the equivalent of the ‘Department of Motor Vehicles’ in the US, is a sprawling complex of buildings, including a bank, off a major road in the San José barrio of La Uruca.

-One of the requirements for getting a driver’s license is a medical examen, including vision test and blood test for group and rhesus factor.
+One of the requirements for getting a driver’s license is a medical examen, including a vision test and a blood test for group and rhesus factor.
 All of which can be done in a neighboring facility specializing in the required tests.
-Usually, this is where is fun of queueing begins, but I didn’t have to stand in line there, because my local doctora issue my medical certificate ahead of last week’s failed attempt.
-I could proceed directly to the first line outside the licensing building, way back in the MOPT compound.
+Usually, this is where the fun of queueing begins, but I didn’t have to stand in line there, because my local doctora issued my medical certificate ahead of last week’s failed attempt.
+Thus, I could proceed directly to the first line outside the licensing building, way back in the MOPT compound.
 Only a few people were in line, but, encouraged by my friend, I excused myself and went directly to the little desk inside.
 Here I presented my paperwork with my request for a new license.
 And before you cuff my ears, please understand that the people in line outside were waiting for their license renewal, which is different department altogether – just in case anyone thinks I’m a brazen line jumper!
 The desk person then directed me toward a group of three guys sitting in the back of the building, who were already waiting to apply for a new license.

 Back on the landing, a solitary clerk processed our information.
-Laboriously creating handwritten entries in a lose-leaf binder, in which she copied all the particulars from our different identification papers and certificates.
-I suppose everything is transcribed to computer files later, because during my session with her, she answered a phone call and searched in her computer for answers to the caller’s questions.
+Laboriously creating handwritten entries in a loose-leaf binder, in which she copied all the particulars from our different identification papers and certificates.
+I suppose everything is transcribed to computer files later because, during my session with her, she answered a phone call and searched in her computer for answers to the caller’s questions.
 After her station, we were asked, one by one again, to sit at the biometrics desk and divulge telephone number and address to a surely and grumpy clerk, who pretended not to speak English.
 Ok, so he might have been just tired at 9:30 in the morning, after a night of carousing with his five girls friends, but he was the guy, who dismissed me last week!
-He gave each one of us in turn a slip of paper, which we had to take to the before mentioned banking institution near the entrance to MOPT.
+He gave each one of us, in turn, a slip of paper, which we had to take to the before mentioned banking institution near the entrance to MOPT.
 There you have to pay the fee of ¢4000 (not quite $8) for your license.
 But only one cashier’s window, presently it’s #7, is allowed to serve you.
-Should there be an endless queue at window #7 and absolutely not a single person lined up at any of the other windows, you will still have to wait you turn at #7.
+Should there be an endless queue at window #7 and absolutely not a single person lined up at any of the other windows, you will still have to wait your turn at #7.
 Such are the rules, don’t quibble.
 Then you take your bank receipt back to Mr. Grumpy, who will go through the biometric routine with you.
 After another short wait, a machine will spit out your brand-new, pristine and laminated-to-perfection Costarican Driver’s License or licencia de conducir.

 (* Costa Ricans call themselves Ticos and Ticas)